American philosophy: Feminism

 While there were earlier writers who would be considered feminist, such as Sarah Grimké, Charlotte Perkins Gilman, Elizabeth Cady Stanton, and Anne Hutchinson, the feminist movement of the 1960s and 1970s, also known as second-wave feminism, is notable for its impact in philosophy.

-The popular mind was taken with Betty Friedan's The Feminine Mystique.
+The popular mind was taken with Betty Friedan's The Feminine Mystique (1963).
 This was accompanied by other feminist philosophers, such as Alicia Ostriker and Adrienne Rich.
 These philosophers critiqued basic assumptions and values like objectivity and what they believe to be masculine approaches to ethics, such as rights-based political theories.
 They maintained there is no such thing as a value-neutral inquiry and they sought to analyze the social dimensions of philosophical issues.

+Judith Butler's Gender Trouble (1990), which argued for an understanding of gender as socially constructed and performative, helped establish the academic field of gender studies.